Pahor Labib: Career

 Labib also contributed to the study of the Nag Hammadi texts.
 Translating these texts was a mammoth task as the Coptic language encountered was also dealing with philosophy.
-The UNESCO had an interest in these texts and established an international committee to translate and publish this work.
+UNESCO had an interest in these texts and established an international committee to translate and publish this work.
 Labib was a secretary, vice president, and president of this committee.
 The first publication of part of the collection was by him in 1956.
 Publications of the translated manuscripts carried on until 1984.
 Labib believed that this philosophy is Egyptian in origin (rather than Greek) and presented a paper on the subject to the First International Congress of Coptology in Cairo in 1976.

 A Coptic exhibition was held in Villa Hegel in Essen (West Germany) in 1963 to which Labib was an invited guest.

 Labib served on many committees both nationally and internationally owing to his expertise in many fields.
 In the national arena he served on dozens of committees including the highest in the land to award the most prestigious awards in Arts and Social Sciences in the country.
 He also served on many committees for Archeology and Tourism, including one for Coptic Tourism.
 Labib further served on the management boards of the Coptic and Islamic Museums in Cairo and on the council for "Greater Cairo".
 He was a council member of the Coptic Archeology Institute and a founding member of the Institute of Coptic Studies and La Societe de Saint Minas Le Miraculeux.

 Labib was a founding member and President of the National Society of Art and served on the Council of the Society "Des Amis des Arts".

 Labib taught at the University, both Egyptology and Coptic Language, especially the Hieroglyphic origins of Coptic words.
 His knowledge in both languages, with all their dialects and variations, was outstanding.